 Soil temperature was monitored over the entire cover system profile of Trial #1 and Trial #2 to observe freeze-thaw cycling and the depth of frost penetration.
 The largest implication of freeze-thaw cycles on cover system performance is potential changes to physical properties of the material, such as altering the hydraulic conductivity.
-Freezing temperatures were observed in both cover systems beginning November 25, 2018.
-Based on in situ temperature measurements the maximum freezing depth was 30 cm and 110 cm in Trial #1 (Figure 3.5) and Trial #2 (Figure 3.6), respectively.
-The large difference between the observed freezing depths is mainly attributed to the thicker snowpack on Trial #1 providing an insulating layer between the cover system and ambient air temperature.
+Freezing temperatures were observed in both cover system configurations during the monitoring period.
+Trial #1 first observed freezing temperatures beginning December 9, 2019 and reach a maximum freezing depth of 30 cm (Figure 3.5).
+Freezing temperatures in Trial #2 was first observed December 17, 2019 and reached a maximum freezing depth of 10 cm (Figure 3.6).
+During the 2018-2019 winter, freezing temperatures in Trial #2 reached depths of 110 cm.
+The reduction in freezing depths observed during the current monitoring period can be attributed to vegetation growth on the Trial #2 plateau creating a thicker snowpack to provide an insulating layer between the cover system and ambient air temperatures.